bevsxyz/parallel-woamm/proposal/woa_proposal.md

 ## Background

-The Whale Optimization Algorithm (WOA) is a meta-heuristic optimization algorithm developed by Mirjalili and Lewis.
+The Whale Optimization Algorithm (WOA) is a meta-heuristic optimization algorithm developed by @mirjaliliWhaleOptimizationAlgorithm2016.
 It uses the humpback whales' hunting mechanism.
 Like most optimization algorithms, it works by spawning a population of agents and engaging them in exploration and exploitation phases.
 The exploratory phase helps to explore the search space extensively, whereas the exploitatory step refines promising solutions from the exploratory stage.
 Though effective, WOA may suffer from the low exploration of the search space.
-An enhanced WOA (WOAmM), proposed recently by Chakraborty et al., adds the mutualism phase of Symbiotic Organisms Search (SOS)  to WOA to improve the exploration.
+An enhanced WOA (WOAmM), proposed recently by @chakrabortyNovelEnhancedWhale2021, adds the mutualism phase of Symbiotic Organisms Search (SOS)  to WOA to improve the exploration.

 Optimization problems are essential in engineering and science research, and parallelization of the same is of practical use.

 ## Enhanced Whale Optimization Algorithm(WOAmM)

+A brief overview of the WOAmM and its component optimization algorithms follows.
+The focus is on the mathematical equations required for the computations.
+Refer to Algorithm 1 for the pseudo-code.

 ### Whale Optimization Algorithm